mishra1010/Sigma-Web-Dev-Course/README.md

 Finally is executed all times. example - clean up resources .
 This is helpful in case of functions as no code block runs after return statement in function in try or catch block

+## Day 80 - JS Classes & Objects
+classes, objects and constructors

+JS objects come with prototype object which has lots of additional properties by default

+let obj = {
+    a: 1,
+    b: "Deepak"
+}

+console.log(obj);

+x.__proto__ = animal - is a prototype object

+Prototype mainly helps with inheritance.
+We cannot just work with prototypes.
+We would need to create classes when we want to do proper object oriented programming.

+Animal Constructor is initiated a.eats()
+Animal eats
+undefined
+a.run
+undefined

+we can set a lot of properties in a class

+Method overriding
+super keyword

+Static Methods - directly called from class getters and setters - implemented

+Not much used in JS - Object oriented programming

+instanceOf

+l instanceof Animal
+true
+l instanceOf Lion
+VM584:1 Uncaught SyntaxError: Unexpected identifier 'instanceOf' l instanceof Lion true